chinwh2019/ai-modern-approach/LEARNING_QUESTIONS.md

     - Approximately how many episodes it took to learn a good policy
     - Any patterns you observed in the learning process

-16. **Hyperparameter Tuning**:
-    - Train with γ = 0.5, then with γ = 0.95
-    - Compare the learned policies
-    - Which discount factor worked better for this environment?
-Why?

-17. **Save and Load**: Train a policy, save it, reset the environment, and load the saved policy.
+16. **Save and Load**: Train a policy, save it, reset the environment, and load the saved policy.
 What happened?
 Was the loaded policy effective immediately?

 ---

 ## Part 4: Snake RL 🐍

 ### Conceptual Understanding
-18. **State Representation**: The Snake agent uses a simplified 7-bit state representation.
+17. **State Representation**: The Snake agent uses a simplified 7-bit state representation.
 List the 7 features and explain why this representation is better than using the full grid state.

-19. **Relative vs Absolute**: Why is using relative directions (ahead/left/right/behind) for food location better than absolute directions (north/south/east/west)?
+18. **Relative vs Absolute**: Why is using relative directions (ahead/left/right/behind) for food location better than absolute directions (north/south/east/west)?

-20. **Reward Structure**: The agent receives:
+19. **Reward Structure**: The agent receives:
     - +10 for eating food
     - -10 for dying
     - -0.1 for each step